Bluebell Image

 Welcome to waresleywood.co.uk, a website dedicated to providing information on all topics relating to the Waresley and Gransden Woods reserves of The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

-One of the paths in the wood still remains temporarily closed until the ground dries enough for rut removal along it.
+One of the paths in the wood still remains temporarily closed until the ground dries enough for the removal of ruts along it.
 This closure means that the first section of the re-profiled "main ride" has become a cul de sac, without exit.
 The second, newly profiled ride section will remain closed for two years to allow the ground to resettle and re-vegetate.

-Sunday work parties are now running once a fortnight, for the 2024-25 conservation season.
-If you're interested in joining us, contact me using the form on the About page.
+Sunday work parties are running once a fortnight.
+If you'd like to join us, contact me using the form on the About page.
 View the Conservation Work web page for more details of the work we carry out.

 Post to X